enthdegree/cicada/README.md

 For any routine that involves extracting frames from recorded audio, try adding the `--demod-plot` flag.

 - `cicada.py sign`: Continuously transcribe mic audio and playback signed payloads as sound.
-	- Example (with this optional `--signer-transcript` flag it also produces a transcript):
 	```bash
 	./cicada.py sign --signer-transcript
 	```
 - `cicada.py verify`: Verify payloads against a WAV or a transcript.
-	- From WAV (and auto-extract frames... ):
+	- From WAV, also auto-extract cicada frames:
 	```bash
 	./cicada.py verify recording.wav
 	```